Our service now covers areas all across Canada

 This guide will be useful if you are completing your bathroom renovation project yourself or if you want to better understand the different steps that are part of the process when a contractor takes on the job.

 If you are reading this article, you’ve probably been thinking about this renovation project for a while.
 You may even have officially made the decision to carry out this project.
-Now is the time to revise your priorities with regards to the room you are going to end up with.
+Now is the time to revise your priorities with regard to the room you are going to end up with.

 The layout of your bathroom should be focused on the daily use you make of it.
 Since you are in the process of setting up a new room, you should take advantage of this opportunity to optimize everything.

 Some people will prioritize the aesthetic aspect of the room.
 We suggest putting this priority lower than that of creating a layout that is first and foremost practical.
 Of course, since it is a central room in the house, the bathroom’s decor must not be neglected, as we want the room to feel comfortable!

 What could be more annoying than having to replace materials or furniture too quickly?
 If your budget allows you to do so, opt for high-quality materials, or at least try to find the materials that offer the best value for money.